 There's support for directly importing or playing media from Facebook, Instagram, Dropbox, Google Drive, Flickr, Google Photos, YouTube, Vimeo, Dailymotion, SoundCloud, Spotify and more.

 A "My Uploads" area enables building your own cloud-based media storage bin.
 If you've got 10 images you'll use on multiple pages or sites, for instance, you can upload all of them to Wix.
 You'll then be able to access them directly from the Add Images dialog without having to upload the files each time you need them.
+You also have access to Wix’s own media library and those from Unsplash and Shutterstock (the latter aren’t free).

 The Wix App Market has further add-ons to give you more playback features, higher bandwidth, user stats, document viewers (PDFs, Google Docs, Sheets, Drawings and Slides) and more.
 They're welcome, but keep in mind that although most are free in some form, they often require extra payments to remove branding or get their best features.